julianmichael/smulc/README.md

 For ease of writing programs, the backslash ```\``` is used instead of λ, and a program consists of a series of either bare lambdas or let-be expressions, each on its own line.
 A let-be expression binds a term to a name, which can be used later in the program.
-But be wary...it might change! (see the example in [```examples/demo.smulc```](https://github.com/julianmichael/smulc/blob/master/examples/demo.smulc "demo.smulc").)
+But be wary...it might change!
+(See the following example (found in [```examples/demo.smulc```](https://github.com/julianmichael/smulc/blob/master/examples/demo.smulc "demo.smulc")):

+      let trip be \x. x x x
+      let act be f -> y
+      let trick be (\x. x x x)(f -> y) let tricked be trip act

+Try running the file and seeing what happens.

 "Helpful" abbreviations include natural numbers, ```+```, ```*```, ```true```, and ```false```.
 They stand for the standard Church encodings.